nygardk/react-share/README.md

 Required prop for `PinterestShareButton`:

 * `media`: An absolute link to the image that will be pinned (string)

+Optional props for `PinterestShareButton`:

+* `description`: Description for the shared media.

 ### Share counts